 A study of Project Management initiatives and its life cycle: resources, cost, time and risks; work and product breakdown structures; tendering and contracting processes; and planning, building, and leading the team and execution.
 This course will help students to learn how to manage projects in a manner that allows them to maintain control over the process and the outcome in an onsite or remote setting.
 Students encounter various challenges and problems through this course.
-Learning to find solutions to their own project management difficulties is of the value-added of a part training this course.
+Learning to find solutions to their own project management difficulties is a part of the value-added training of this course.
 Formerly MGT605

-MGT 610 Electronic Commerce 3 Credits
+MGT 610 Electronic Commerce